Highlights for deferiprone

 Visit your doctor for regular check ups.
 You may need blood work done while taking this medicine.

-Your urine might show a reddish/brown discoloration during treatment.
+Your urine might show a red or brown discoloration during treatment.
 This is a very common sign of the desired effect of this medicine, and it is not harmful.

 Keep out of the reach of children.